 Family Owned for Over 100 Years

-Water Filtration—Unique Solutions
+Water Filtration—Unique Systems

 In 1901, inventor George Kneuper patented a new filter medium which used molecular attraction to remove microscopic particles from water.
 He named this material “Filtrine” and founded the Filtrine Manufacturing Company in a small brick building in Brooklyn, NY.
 Mr. Kneuper’s filters were soon installed in many of the new high-rise office buildings in Manhattan.
 Gradually Filtrine developed a reputation as the engineer’s choice for drinking and process water filtration around the country.

 Water purification is only part of the story.